olekuhlmann/CCT-Harmonics-Optimizer/README.md

 1. The optimizer performs harmonic calculations for at least two different values of the scaling function parameter (constant or slope).
 2. A linear regression is applied to extrapolate the optimal parameter value that results in a bn value of 0.

-In one round, all harmonics B1 to B10 are optimized once using this procedure.
+In a round, all harmonics B1 to B10 are optimized once using this procedure, except for the main one.

 Since the relationship between the scaling function constant and the respective bn value is not perfectly linear and the custom harmonic with X poles does not only influence the harmonic BX but also the others, the optimizer runs multiple rounds.
 The optimizer will run these rounds until all harmonic bn values are below the user-specified margin.
 The default margin is 0.1.
 Caution is advised with lower values as runtime might explode.

 **Limitations**

 For some magnets, the optimal configuration (with all bn values 0) breaks the magnet (e.g., by increasing length of the magnet by a few orders of magnitude).
 In this case, the optimizer will try to approach the optimal solution as close as possible.
-This can be solved by changing the magnet model manually (e.g., by removing current leads and layer connectors or changing their shape; this is the issue in most cases).
+This can be solved by changing the magnet model manually.

 In certain cases of this, the optimizer might not terminate as it continuously gets closer to the optimal solution, never reaching it.